hereismari/Programming/algorithms/README.md

 # Algorithms

-Some common problemms and famous algorithms used in coding competitions :smile:!
+Some common problems and famous algorithms used in coding competitions :smile:!

 For more details about a specific algorithm follow the links in the tables below.

-Sometimes multiple implmentations can be available, so the complexity and addiational memory available in the table are from the algorithm with the best efficiency.
+Sometimes multiple implementations can be available, so the complexity and additional memory available in the table are from the algorithm with the best efficiency.

 ### Graphs